STT GDC partners with Megaport to bolster its data center services

 In a bid to diversify its services and make them more agile, STT GDC has announced a new partnership.

-Megaport will be providing its SDN-enabled, elastic interconnection and cloud exchange services within the STT Tai Seng 1 data centre in Singapore.
+Megaport will be providing its SDN-enabled, elastic interconnection and cloud exchange services within the STT Tai Seng 1 data center in Singapore.

 STT GDC group chief marketing officer Christopher Street says this will allow enterprise customers to benefit from powerful networking capabilities with rapid provisioning on a pay-as-you-go basis.